One-child policy: Relaxation

 In 2013, Deputy Director Wang Peian of the National Health and Family Planning Commission said that "China's population will not grow substantially in the short term."
 A survey by the commission found that only about half of eligible couples wish to have two children, mostly because of the cost of living impact of a second child.

-In November 2013, following the Third Plenum of the 18th Central Committee of the CPC, China announced the decision to relax the one-child policy.
+In November 2013, following the Third Plenum of the 18th Central Committee of the Chinese Communist Party (CCP), China announced the decision to relax the one-child policy.
 Under the new policy, families could have two children if one parent, rather than both parents, was an only child.
-This mainly applied to urban couples, since there were very few rural only children due to long-standing exceptions to the policy for rural couples.
+This mainly applied to urban couples, since there were very few rural, only children due to long-standing exceptions to the policy for rural couples.
 Zhejiang, one of the most affluent provinces, became the first area to implement this "relaxed policy" in January 2014, and 29 out of the 31 provinces had implemented it by July 2014, with the exceptions of Xinjiang and Tibet.
 Under this policy, approximately 11 million couples in China were allowed to have a second child; however, only "nearly one million" couples applied to have a second child in 2014, less than half the expected number of 2 million per year.
 By May 2014, 241,000 out of 271,000 applications had been approved.
-Officials of China's National Health and Family Planning Commission claimed that this outcome was expected, and that "second-child policy" would continue progressing with a good start.
+Officials of China's National Health and Family Planning Commission claimed that this outcome was expected, and that the "second-child policy" would continue progressing with a good start.